 Name of Plan Lead Organization How do the goals of your Strategic Plan overlap with the goals of each plan?
-In consultation with the Chautauqua County Continuum of Care provider (COI), the City has Continuum of Care Chautauqua Opportunities designed its consolidated plan to reflect the needs and concerns laid out in the CoC.
+In consultation with the Chautauqua County Continuum of Care provider (COI), the City has Chautauqua Opportuni designed its consolidated plan to reflect the needs and concerns laid out in the CoC.
 We Continuum of Care Inc. are working with them to find other solutions to the homeless problem including finding shelters for heating and cooling centers in inclimate weather.